"Hills Like White Elephants" by Ernest Hemingway

 ← Macbeth Analytical Essay: The Transformation of Macbeth’s Character |

 The sense of the internal and external combat in the “Hills Like White Elephants” is to choose one way, either to remain in the field with no shadow and no trees or to stay on the opposite side of the hills with grain and shadow that undeniable guarantees pure and natural life.
 Consequently, the girl’s inner contradiction is promptly conquered by the male’s language that overpowers hers.
-Sorely frustrated Jig having no choice agrees with her romantic partner that the operation is necessary and asks him to stop talking.
+Sorely frustrated, Jig, having no choice, agrees with her romantic partner that the operation is necessary and asks him to stop talking.